ChrstphrHll/npc_gen/students/Iasono Ynshael.md

   int: 11
   str: 12
   wis: 12
-track: Protection
-trait: I've enjoyed fine food, drink, and high society among my temple's elite.
-Rough living grates on me.
-trait1: Self-sufficent
-trait2: Unrealistic
 year: 1
+guild: Jettenia
+partyID: 68
 ---
 # Iasono Ynshael
 ---
 ### Description
 - 1st year Gnome Druid in Jettenia
-- frizzy grey hair that's put up in a large bun, Pale Brown eyes, and Brown skin
+- frizzy grey hair that's put up in a large bun, Green eyes, and Brown skin
 - Is Self-sufficent and Unrealistic, and has Live and Let Live as their ideal

 ### Organizations